Kuguakings/HSK-Learn/README.md

 # 📂 Project Architecture (Read this before Coding)

-Since you are focusing on the code, here is a quick map of where everything lives.

 ### 1. Core Folders
 * **`Assets/Scripts/`**: This is where most of the C# game logic resides.
 * **`Assets/Scenes/`**: Contains the game levels.
 Please load the Main scene to start.